Who is Buddha? Origin, history and significance in Buddhism

 - and proof that it is possible to transform one's perception of life through inner discipline.

-Siddhartha Gautama: The Man Behind the Buddha
+Siddhartha Gautama: the man behind the Buddha

-How can we live without being constantly dominated by fear, attachment, and suffering?
+how to live without being constantly dominated by fear, attachment, and suffering?

 An inner quest rather than an escape

-Extremes do not lead to balance.
+extremes do not lead to balance.

-Awakening: what Buddhism calls “enlightenment”
+Enlightenment: what Buddhism calls "illumination"

 Enlightenment is not presented as a supernatural power.
 In the Buddhist mind, it is rather:

-- a clear understanding of suffering,
+- a lucidity about suffering,

 - an understanding of attachments,